waffle-iron/docs-rackspace/doc/contributor-collateral/docteam-FAQ.rst

 Documentation is produced by the Rackspace Information Development team.
-For the purposes of this FAQ, we've listed the team members with their primary areas of expertise, but team members may do different work depending on the overall needs of the business.
+For the purposes of this FAQ, we've listed the team members with their primary areas of expertise, but team members often do different work depending on business needs and priorities.
 Team members also contribute to OpenStack Manuals.

 Senior Manager: